preetanandvakt/dnsprove/README.md

-# @open-attestation/dnsprove
+# Open Attestation (dnsprove)

-A helper library to retrieve OpenAttestation DNS-TXT records from domains using Google's public DNS service
+A helper library to retrieve OpenAttestation DNS-TXT records from domains using Google's public DNS service.

 A valid OpenAttestation DNS-TXT record looks like: